rackerlabs/docs-developer-blog/_posts/2020-06-30-use-the-oracle-database-refreshable-clone-feature-part-two-demonstration.md

 authorIsRacker: true
 authorAvatar: 'https://s.gravatar.com/avatar/93f8a2afa4b179946cc23ac18a0ff8a5'
-bio: "I am a Database Administrator with more than a decade of experience in various RDBMS, Bigdata and NoSQL database technologies, and the cloud platform."
+bio: "I am a Database Administrator with more than a decade of experience in various RDBMSs, Big Data and NoSQL database technologies, and the cloud platform."
 categories:
     - Oracle
     - database
-metaTitle: "Use the Oracle Database refreshable clone feature: Part Two: Demonstration"
+metaTitle: "Use the Oracle Database refreshable clone feature&mdash;Part Two: Demonstration"
 metaDescription: "In this post, I demonstrate how to set up, configure, maintain, and drop a refreshable clone pluggable database (PDB) in Oracle&reg; 18c"
-ogTitle: "Use the Oracle Database refreshable clone feature: Part Two: Demonstration"
+ogTitle: "Use the Oracle Database refreshable clone feature&mdash;Part Two: Demonstration"
 ogDescription: "In this post, I demonstrate how to set up, configure, maintain, and drop a refreshable clone pluggable database (PDB) in Oracle&reg; 18c"
 ---

-[Part one of the series](https://developer.rackspace.com/blog/use-the-oracle-database-refreshable-clone-feature-part-one-introduction/) provided an introduction to Oracle&reg; refreshable clones, including when and why to use them.
+[Part one of the series](https://developer.rackspace.com/blog/use-the-oracle-database-refreshable-clone-feature-part-one-introduction/) provides an introduction to Oracle&reg; refreshable clones, including when and why to use them.
 In this post, I demonstrate how to set up, configure, maintain, and drop a refreshable clone pluggable database (PDB) in Oracle 18c.

 <!-- more -->

-### Pre-requisites for a refreshable clone PDB
+### Prerequisites for a refreshable clone PDB

-To follow along with this demonstration, complete the following pre-requisites:
+To follow along with this demonstration, complete the following prerequisites:

 1. Have a database link for newly created refreshable clone pointing to a local or a remote container.

-2. Set **archive\_log\_mode** to `enabled`.
+2. Set `archive_log_mode` to `enabled`.

-3. Use an engineered system or EE Oracle Cloud.
-If it's not available in the same platform or version, set the hidden parameter, `_exadata_feature_on`, to **True** for this demonstration.
+3. Use an engineered system or Enterprise Edition (EE) Oracle Cloud.
+If it's not available in the same platform or version, set the hidden parameter, `_exadata_feature_on`, to `True` for this demonstration.

-4. Set **local\_undo\_mode** to `enabled`.
+4. Set `local_undo_mode` to `enabled`.

 You can set the refreshable PDB in either **CLOSED** or **OPEN READ ONLY** mode and in **OPEN READ ONLY** mode for queries after a refresh.